In August 1754, Susannah Johnson gave birth to a daughter in the Vermont wilderness during a forced march by her Indian captors.

 James Johnson got two months’ parole to go to New England to raise cash to redeem his family.
-Massachusetts gave him 10 pounds and New Hampshire 150, but then the Massachusetts governor told him he couldn’t return.
+Massachusetts gave him 10 pounds and New Hampshire 150, but then the Massachusetts governor told him he had to stay.

 When he didn’t return after two months, Susannah’s masters started to treat her badly.
-Finally he did return, only to be incarcerated with his family in a criminal jail.
+Finally James Johnson did return, only to be incarcerated with his family in a criminal jail.
 They were prisoners of war.

 Susannah Johnson described conditions in the jail as shocking.
 The family all got smallpox, but survived.

-After six months they persuaded the French authorities to transfer them to a civil jail.
+After six months the Johnsons persuaded the French authorities to transfer them to a civil jail.
 There they had decent beds, candles, food and fuel.

 In the spring of 1757 they petitioned for their freedom, and got it.
 She found passage to England and from there she hoped to return home.
 Her husband had to stay behind.
 She, her two little daughters and her sister sailed for Plymouth, then went to Portsmouth.
 They then sailed to Cork.
-Then to New York.
-3 years, 3 months and 11 days after she was captured.
+Then to New York, three years, three months and 11 days after her capture.

 On Jan.
-1, 1758 she again embraced her 'dearest friend' in Charlestown.
-Charlestown had suffered from the war, so she went to Lancaster.
+1, 1758 she embraced James Johnson, her ‘dearest friend’ in Charlestown.
+Charlestown had suffered from the war, so the family went to Lancaster.
 Her husband won a captain’s commission.

 Captivity, slavery and imprisonment hadn’t killed James Johnson.
 But shortly after he won his freedom, he died fighting the French and Indians at Ticonderoga.

 In October 1758, Susannah Johnson tracked down her son, now 11, who didn’t know her and spoke only broken English.
-He knew perfect Abenaki, however, after living with them for three years.
+He knew perfect Abenaki, however, after living with the Indians for three years.

 Susannah Johnson eventually remarried and had more children.
 She published a book about her captivity in 1796, when captivity narratives had become a popular literary genre.
 Hers was no exception.